This driver serves for communication with Mitsubishi

 For the D register it can be only .I or blank (i.e. similar as .W).

-M25 = bit value M with the address 25 (of the Boolean type)
+M25 = bit value M at address 25 (of the Boolean type)

 D32.I = 16-bit value signed.
-The D registry value on address 32 (of the Integer type)
+The D registry value at address 32 (of the Integer type)